-A company that wants to attract investors towards its bond can make use of such behavior.
+A company that wants to attract investors to its bond can make use of such behavior.
 This company would now have an idea of how much return it needs to offer to encourage investors to take a riskier option.

 The formula for certainty equivalent is in the term of cash flow from an investment.
-A certainty equivalent cash flow is the risk-free cash that one sees equal to a larger but riskier expected cash flow.
+A certainty equivalent cash flow is the risk-free cash that one sees as equal to a larger but riskier expected cash flow.

 Formula is – Expected Cash Flow / (1 + Risk Premium)